-The speed of your websites is one of the most significant factors search engines like Google use to rank your website.
+The speed of your website is one of the most significant factors search engines like Google use to rank your website.
 It is also extremely important to people.
-Long load times are directly correlated with high bounce rates (when a user leaves).
+Longer load times are directly correlated with high bounce rates (when a user leaves).

 To review your site speed and make sure there are no glaring issues that prevent the launch, use a tool like GTMetrix.

 The security of your website should be a priority to tackle on this website checklist.
-It doesn’t matter how small your business is – hackers can attempt to attack your site with spam/malware.
+It doesn’t matter how small your business is –hackers can attempt to attack your site with spam or malware.

 Creating a backup of your website is a necessity.
 With so many potential threats to your website that could threaten to take it offline, you have no excuse not to.